 When I first started playing around with underwater photography, the artist in me was drawn to the currents, the play of light, the reflections of color above and below the surface of the water.
 Here in my home waters of Maui, I’m constantly inspired by the beauty of the simplest of things.

 These banded Sea Urchins are often seen around the Hawaiian Islands, with radially symmetrical bodies divided into 5 equal parts.
 They move about using articulating spines and tube feet.
-Native Hawaiians once harvested Wana as a principal food source.
+People harvest wana as a principal food source.

 Jellyfish are one of the most mysterious ocean creatures to me.
 I’ve observed them large, small, translucent, colored, fluorescent, and even electro-magnetic!
 I discovered this jellyfish snorkeling in the remote Tuamotu Islands, and stayed with it for close to an hour, watching it as it peacefully moved rhythmically through the water.